Student Involvement Opportunities

 • Intramural Athletics

-• A varied program of athletics is provided for all students, including flag football, basketball and volleyball.
+• A varied program of athletics is provided for all students, including flag football, basketball, cornhole and volleyball.
 Some sports are offered as co-ed activities.
 Tabling in Pyle Center is held in the fall/spring for intramural programs.

 • Intercollegiate Athletics